Rational points on non-linear horocycles and pigeonhole statistics for the fractional parts of $\sqrt{n}$: Abstract

 More generally, we investigate how the limiting distribution of the first $sN$ points of the sequence varies with the parameter $s \geq 0$.
 A natural way to examine this is via point processes - random measures on $[0,\infty)$ which represent the arrival times of the points of our sequence to a random interval from our partition.
-Indeed, we show that the sequence of point processes we obtain converges in distribution to a point process on $[0,\infty)$ and give an explicit description of the limiting process in terms of random affine unimodular lattices.
+We show that the sequence of point processes we obtain converges in distribution and give an explicit description of the limiting process in terms of random affine unimodular lattices.

-Our work builds upon that of Elkies and McMullen and, explicitly, uses ergodic theory on homogeneous space of affine unimodular lattices.
-Specifically, we prove an equidistribution result about rational points along non-linear horocycle sections - closed curves which restrict to give horocycles in the modular surface and which equidistribute in the space when expanded.
-This result is a generalisation the equidistribution of rational points on expanding horocycles in the modular surface.
+Our work uses ergodic theory in the space of affine unimodular lattices, building upon work of Elkies and McMullen.
+We prove a generalisation of equidistribution of rational points on expanding horocycles in the modular surface, working instead on non-linear horocycle sections.